Selim-Sheta/MatrixArithmetics/README.md

 Functions starting with "vector" can only be applied to a vector, and functions starting with "matrix" can only be applied to a matrix.

-The library is designed for maximum flexibility, prioritising no compile errors over safety.
+The library is designed for maximum flexibility, prioritising no compile errors over maths riggor.
 For example, you can do a dot product between two vectors of different sizes.
 The result will obviously be wrong, but you won't get errors or warnings.

 Notes:
 - Strongly recommended: "using namespace arrmath" at the top of your file.